Shell UK gender pay gap widens slightly in 2019

 Excluding First Utility, which was re-branded Shell Energy, the pay gap would have narrowed to 15.1%.

-Gender gap pay is defined as the difference in the average pay and bonuses of all men and women across an organization.
+Gender gap pay is defined as the difference in the average pay and bonuses of all men and women across an organisation.

 "We have made good progress in building an inclusive and diverse workplace, and we have increased the proportion of women in senior leadership positions," Sinead Lynch, Shell UK Country Chair, said in a statement.